emfcamp/badge-2024-documentation/docs/tildagon-apps/simple_tildagon_python.md

 ### Disable the pattern generator

-Before using the below LED code, you need to disable the built in pattern generator (once), as it will take over once your program finishes if you don't.
+Before using the LED code below, you need to disable the built-in pattern generator once, as it will take over again when your program finishes if you don't.
 This code below only needs to be run once.

 ```python